numpy/numpy-tutorials/site/features.md

 # NumPy Features

-A collection of tutorials, how-tos, and explanations pertaining to built-in NumPy functionality.
+A collection of notebooks pertaining to built-in NumPy functionality.

 ```{toctree}
 ---